Xxpensive

-"Xxpensive" (stylized as "XXPEN$IVE") is a song recorded by American singer and songwriter Erika Jayne for her upcoming second studio album.
+"Xxpensive" (stylized as "XXPEN$IVE") is a song recorded by American singer and songwriter Erika Jayne for her second studio album.
 Released as the album's second single, the song was first distributed digitally on February 14, 2017, accompanied by the simultaneous release of a music video.
-The single charted in the Top 40 on iTunes.

 Background

-The song was written by Jesse Saint John, Ferras, Sarah Hudson, Marc Sibley and Nathan Cunningham, while Space Primates produced the song.
+The song was written by Jesse Saint John, Ferras, Sarah Hudson, Marc Sibley, and Nathan Cunningham, while Space Primates produced the song.
 Lyrically, "Xxpen$ive" is a tongue-in-cheek song about living a luxurious life.
 "I try to make records that people want to dance to and that make you want to smile.
 I like to escape through music," Jayne told Billboard ahead of the single release.

 Critical reception

 After its release, "Xxpen$ive" received generally favorable reviews from contemporary music critics.
 Idolator's Mike Wass wrote that "the goddess of glamor unveiled the cover of her new single recently and it wouldn't look out of place on a heavy metal t-shirt circa 1987.
 I'm obsessed."
 Wass also commented on the music video by saying: "She rocks as little clothing as possible and channels '80s and '90s icons like Madonna, Pamela Anderson and Cindy Crawford."
 Wass compared the song to the works of Eartha Kitt and Paris Hilton.
 Louis Baragona of CollegeCandy.com described feeling "thrilled, overjoyed and blessed" when the song came out.
 Jordan Appugliesi of Mic.com called the song "smart, catchy and she has her tongue permanently in her cheek, making her more self-aware than her peers."